 To deploy the add-in to users/groups via the Microsoft 365 admin center, you need to be a global admin of your Office 365 organization.
 Learn more about admin roles in Office 365

-First, you need to log in to Microsoft 365 admin center and go to Settings > Services & add-ins.
-Click the Deploy Add-In button (Fig. 1.).
+First, you need to log in to the Microsoft 365 admin center and go to Settings > Integrated apps > Add-ins (Fig. 1.).